LloydDunn/task_list_app_deployment_terraform/README.md

 </details>

 So we have the command.
-But where should you run it?
+But where (on which machine) should you run it?

 **Hint**: There was a reason you were asked to add an SSH key pair to your Elastic Beanstalk environment ...
 You can find the instances Elastic Beanstalk creates on your behalf in the EC2 Console.

+#### Better ways to run migrations

+You might be thinking now that this is not a great way to run migrations -- after all, you had to do it manually!

+That's true, it's not great.
+Migrations are often the hardest part to automate safely and the topic is beyond the scope of this week.
+That said, feel free to bring this topic up with your coach if you're interested in exploring it further!

 ## Resources